themeum/kirki/readme.txt

 * NEW: Use wp_add_inline_style to add customizer styles
 * NEW: Rebuilt the background fields calculation
 * NEW: Now using Formstone for switches & toggles
 * NEW: Added a new API.
-See https://github.com/aristath/kirki/wiki for documentation.
+See https://github.com/aristath/xtkirki/wiki for documentation.
 * NEW: Minimum PHP requirement is now PHP 5.2
 * NEW: Added a Select2 field type.
-* NEW: Introducing the Kirki::get_option() method to get values.
+* NEW: Introducing the XTKirki::get_option() method to get values.
 * NEW: added 'media_query' argument to output.
 * NEW: Added ability to get variables for CSS preprocessors from the customizer values.
-See https://github.com/aristath/kirki/wiki/variables for documentation
+See https://github.com/aristath/xtkirki/wiki/variables for documentation
 * NEW: now supporting 'units' to all outputs to support '!important'
 * NEW: Ability to create panels & sections using the new API.
-* NEW: added a get_posts method to the Kirki class.
+* NEW: added a get_posts method to the XTKirki class.
 * NEW: Implement width argument in the styling options.
-See https://github.com/aristath/kirki/wiki/Styling-the-Customizer
+See https://github.com/aristath/xtkirki/wiki/Styling-the-Customizer
-* NEW: add 'kirki/control_types' filter
+* NEW: add 'xtkirki/control_types' filter
 * FIX: Properly saving values in the db when using serialized options
 * FIX: Check if classes & functions exist before adding them (allows for better compatibility when embedded in a theme)
 * FIX: PHP Warnings & Notices
 * FIX: Other minor bugfixes
 * FIX: Now using consistently `option_type` instead of `options_type` everywhere
-* FIX: `Kirki::get_option()` method now works for all fields, including background fields.
+* FIX: `XTKirki::get_option()` method now works for all fields, including background fields.
 * FIX: avoid errors when Color is undefined in background fields
 * FIX: Use WP_Filesystem to get the google fonts array from a json file
 * FIX: Radio-Button styling